Depression Motivation: A Brief Guide

 Do you feel as though you no longer set goals or aim to achieve great things in life?
 A distinct lack of ambition is a common symptom of low motivation. - You favor motivation over habits.

-Habits can be the building blocks to recovery when you lack motivation.
+Habits can be the building blocks to recovery when you have depression, a lack of motivation, and negative thoughts.
 Favoring feelings of motivation instead of healthy routines can lead to more intense anxiety and low moods. - You feel lost.

-The world can be a scary place, even to the most motivated of people.
+The world can be scary, even to the most motivated people.
 Feeling lost and confused is part and parcel of depression, but these feelings are not forever.

 Why Am I Not Motivated?